Meet the insurers of the sharing economy

 In June 2016, the company launched host insurance as an option on all of its home insurance policies, becoming the first major UK insurer to offer specific cover for home-sharing.
 Customers with Admiral Host Insurance can rent out their property for up to 90 days during the policy term, providing cover for up to two adult guests per bedroom during each rental period.
 The policy is specifically aimed at people who want to use home-sharing sites, not holiday homes.

-Admiral is embracing the sharing economy through home-sharing, but it also supports car-sharing through a partnership with easyCarClub (since 2015), the largest p2p car rental marketplace in the UK.
+Admiral is embracing the sharing economy through home-sharing, but it also supports car-sharing through a partnership with easyCarClub (since 2015), at the time the largest p2p car rental marketplace in the UK.

 Allstate